johnandrea/draw-bowtie-plus/README.md

 --title="value"

-Display a title on the output graph.
+Display a title on the output chart.

 --iditem=value